zhongfu/tp/docs/UserGuide.md

 After the job is completed, you can mark the job as paid, and PeopleSoft will calculate how much each employee is to be paid based on their hourly rates.
 You can also generate a `CSV` payslip for your employees to refer to.

+The program simulates a real life workflow:
+  * Employees start working.
+  * HR Manager `adds` the job to PeopleSoft and `assigns` those working on it to the job
+  * Once the job has been completed in real life, HR Manager `marks` the job as completed.
+  * Once it is time to pay the employees, `pay` the job and `export` the .CSV payslips to pass to the employees

 ## How to use this guide

 <div markdown="block" class="alert alert-info">